 Bose Frames Tempo

-The Bose Frames Tempo are another wonderful choice of audio sunglasses.
+The Bose Frames Tempo is another attractive choice of audio sunglasses.
 They’re outstanding when it comes to sports.
 It also has a solid TR-90 nylon construction material.
 However, they’re much better at water resistance.
 They’re rated IPX4.
 Hence, they’re sweat-resistant, which makes them perfect for sports.
 You get to enjoy 8 hours of battery life from a single charge.
 One of the most distinguishable features different from other models is the adjustable nose pads that can be swapped.
 It’s a feature that makes a big difference when you’re physically active.

 You will appreciate the 65 mm polarized lenses that are shattered and scratch-resistant.
 The total width of the frame is 157 mm, and the depth is 172.5 mm total.
 You can switch the lenses to either Trail Blue or Road Orange, and they come with extra tools.
 Like other Bose Bluetooth sunglasses, it also has miniaturized speakers hidden in the temple area.
 They also have beam-forming microphones, like other Bose sunglasses, and easy gestures and assistants like Siri.